 Listing 18-29: Adding a match guard to a pattern

 This example will print less than five: 4.
-When num is compared to the pattern in the first arm, it matches, since Some(4) matches Some(x).
-Then the match guard checks to see if the value in x is less than 5, and because it is, the first arm is selected.
+When num is compared to the pattern in the first arm, it matches, because Some(4) matches Some(x).
+Then the match guard checks whether the value in x is less than 5, and because it is, the first arm is selected.

-If num had been Some(10) instead, the match guard in the first arm would have been false since 10 is not less than 5.
-Rust would then go to the second arm, which would match because the second arm does not have a match guard and therefore matches any Some variant.
+If num had been Some(10) instead, the match guard in the first arm would have been false because 10 is not less than 5.
+Rust would then go to the second arm, which would match because the second arm doesn’t have a match guard and therefore matches any Some variant.

-There’s no way to express the if x < 5 condition within a pattern, so the match guard has given us the ability to express this logic.
+There is no way to express the if x < 5 condition within a pattern, so the match guard gives us the ability to express this logic.

-In Listing 18-11, we mentioned that we could use match guards to solve our pattern shadowing problem, where a new variable was created inside the pattern in the match expression instead of using the variable outside the match.
+In Listing 18-11, we mentioned that we could use match guards to solve our pattern shadowing problem.
+Recall that a new variable was created inside the pattern in the match expression instead of using the variable outside the match.
 That new variable meant we couldn’t test against the value of the outer variable.
-Listing 18-30 shows how we can use a match guard to fix this:
+Listing 18-30 shows how we can use a match guard to fix this problem:

+src/main.rs

 fn main() {